 \section{Discussions}

-In this study, the Redfield superoperator characterizes the effects of the bath acting on both spin particles interacting by the dipole-dipole coupling.
-Those effects are encoded by spectral density functions and correlation times of local field fluctuations \cite{mcconnell1987Book,abragam1994Book}.
+In this study, the Redfield superoperator characterizes the effects of the bath acting on both spin particles that interact by the dipole-dipole coupling.
+Those effects are encoded by spectral density functions and correlation times of local field fluctuations \cite{abragam1994Book,mcconnell1987Book}.
 An extended notation of Eq. (\ref{EquacaoRedfield}) is introduced in Eq. (\ref{EquationOfRelaxationDipolarHamiltonian04TermosComOperadorG}), showing an explicit representation of the $\mathcal{R}_{\alpha\beta}^{ \alpha ^{\prime } \beta ^{\prime }}$ superoperator.
-The execution of those procedures allow to establish three superoperators for the three order coherences as denoted by $\boldsymbol{\mathcal{J}}^{\left( 0\right)}$, $\boldsymbol{\mathcal{J}}^{\left( 1\right)}$, and $\boldsymbol{\mathcal{J}}^{\left( 2\right)}$, explicitly detailed using matrix notation in Eq. (\ref{eq:SuperOperator0thOrder}), (\ref{eq:SuperOperator1stOrder}), and (\ref{eq:SuperOperator2ndOrder}), respectively.
-The eigenvalues of those superoperators $\iota _{\beta}^{\left( \alpha\right) }$ are resumed in Tab. \ref{tab:RelaxationRatesAX} and they represent the relaxation rate constants denoted by $ R _{\beta}^{\left( \alpha\right) } =\mathcal{C} \ \iota _{\beta}^{\left( \alpha\right) }$, where $\mathcal{C}$ is a constant of proportionality as defined in Eq. (\ref{ConstantProportionalityGeneral}).
-Additionally, the density matrix elements solutions of the zero, first and second-order coherences are resumed in Eq. (\ref{SpinSystemAXZeroOrder}), (\ref{SpinSystemAXFirstOrder}), and (\ref{SpinSystemAXSedondOrderRho14}), respectively.
+The execution of those procedures allows to establish three superoperators for the three order coherences as denoted by $\boldsymbol{\mathcal{J}}^{\left( 0\right)}$, $\boldsymbol{\mathcal{J}}^{\left( 1\right)}$, and $\boldsymbol{\mathcal{J}}^{\left( 2\right)}$, explicitly detailed using matrix notation in Eq. (\ref{eq:SuperOperator0thOrder}), (\ref{eq:SuperOperator1stOrder}), and (\ref{eq:SuperOperator2ndOrder}), respectively.
+The eigenvalues of those superoperators $\iota _{\beta}^{\left( \alpha\right) }$ are resumed in Tab. \ref{tab:RelaxationRatesAX}, and they represent the relaxation rate constants denoted by $ R _{\beta}^{\left( \alpha\right) } =\mathcal{C} \ \iota _{\beta}^{\left( \alpha\right) }$, where $\mathcal{C}$ is a constant of proportionality as defined in Eq. (\ref{ConstantProportionalityGeneral}).
+Additionally, the density matrix elements solutions of the zero, first and second-order coherences are resumed in Eq. (\ref{SpinSystemAXZeroOrder}), (\ref{SpinSystemAXFirstOrder}), and (\ref{SpinSystemAXSecondOrderRho14}), respectively.
 Those solutions obey a multiexponential decay, save the second-order coherence element.
-On the other hand, these definitions favor different applications and will discuss one of them.
+On the other hand, these definitions favor different applications.